Help! My developer won’t implement / wants to remove / objects to my redirects.

 - Any marginal performance overhead for running this kind of system (the performance fears resurface here in the context of maintaining these kinds of logs) is vastly offset by the value retention and improved user experience

-I think that crawl quota is a particularly relevant point for you guys; with a site of your size and scale, any activity which is likely to result in Google allocating lower crawl resource is liable to have enormous consequences to indexation levels and speed, which is obviously to be avoided at all costs.
+I think that crawl quota is a particularly relevant point for [your large site] with a site of your size and scale, any activity which is likely to result in Google allocating lower crawl resource is liable to have enormous consequences to indexation levels and speed, which is obviously to be avoided at all costs.

 I’d expect a site of your scale to want to maintain as many of these legacy redirects as possible, for as long as possible, until the impact of them is measurably and demonstrably detrimental and this cannot be offset elsewhere.
 Upwards of 6,000 sounds a lot, but I think that it’s a reasonable and realistic volume given your site, legacy, etc. Having said that, I’d definitely want to be putting processes in place in the future to minimise the likelihood of URL structures expiring, and planning for more future-proof’d patterning (obviously easier said than done!).
 Good practice suggests that no URL should ever change or die, which is a card you might be able to play, but I suspect that may lead to blame games around who-chose/designed-which-legacy-URL-structure, which may cause more harm than good at this stage!

 If there’s continued pressure to ‘trim the fat’, I’d personally want to investigate, query and quantify every single rule which is proposed for deletion to understand whether there’s still anything linking to it, whether the URL has/had any social shares, and whether server-logs indicate that it’s been hit recently.
-This is something Linkdex could definitely help with, however, it’s likely to be a resource-intensive process and may not provide any value – even if the vast majority of URLs turn out to be ‘duds’, all of the above rationale around user experience and equity management still apply.
+But even if the vast majority of URLs turn out to be ‘duds’, all of the above rationales around user experience and equity management still apply.

 I wonder – as part of the migration process, is there any opportunity to combine any of the redirects into pattern matching rules?
 E.g., if there are 100 URLs with a shared folder root, it may be prudent to craft a single rule based on matching that pattern.
 This should reduce quantities significantly.